Team-Nutshell/nutshellengine-docs/_sources/types/Material/index.rst.txt

 	  - The emissive factor to multiply the emissive texture with.
 	* - alphaCutoff
 	  - float
-	  - The alpha cutoff value to compare with the diffuse texture.
+	  - The alpha cutoff value to compare with the diffuse texture's alpha channel.
 	* - indexOfRefraction
 	  - float
 	  - The index of refraction.